mtgjson/mtgjson-website/docs/data-models/card-atomic/index.md

       content: Card (Atomic)
   - - meta
     - name: description
-      content: The Card (Atomic) data model describes a single atomic card, an oracle-like entity of a Magic The Gathering card that only stores evergreen data that would never change from printing to printing.
+      content: The Card (Atomic) Data Model describes a single atomic card, an oracle-like entity of a Magic The Gathering card that only stores evergreen data that would never change from printing to printing.
   - - meta
     - property: og:description
-      content: The Card (Atomic) data model describes a single atomic card, an oracle-like entity of a Magic The Gathering card that only stores evergreen data that would never change from printing to printing.
+      content: The Card (Atomic) Data Model describes a single atomic card, an oracle-like entity of a Magic The Gathering card that only stores evergreen data that would never change from printing to printing.
   - - meta
     - name: keywords
       content: mtg, magic the gathering, mtgjson, json, card, card atomic